peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  Use the EInteger version instead.
 * `static CBORObject FromObjectAndTag(Object valueOb,
                 com.upokecenter.numbers.EInteger bigintTag)`<br>
+ Generates a CBOR object from an arbitrary object and gives the resulting object a tag.
 * `static CBORObject FromObjectAndTag(Object valueObValue,
                 int smallTag)`<br>
  Generates a CBOR object from an arbitrary object and gives the resulting